libdemdigital/security-advice/index.md

 Without backups, if you lose or break your phone (or it breaks itself) you lose everything on your phone.

 #### iPhone
 - Backups are done through iCloud and will probably mean you have to [buy a plan](https://www.apple.com/uk/icloud/).
+50GB (more than enough storage) is £0.79/month.
 Do it.
 - Go to `Settings > <your name> > iCloud > Backup` and turn on `iCloud Backup`.
 - Make sure you connect your phone to your home Wi-Fi and leave it on charge overnight.
 - Periodically check back to see that backups are completing.